Who Is This Credit Card Best For?

 - Very valuable miles: The latest Balance research shows United’s frequent flyer miles are worth an average 2.16 cents each when used for flights, the most for any major U.S. airline card.

 - Great sign-up bonus: If you can meet the three-month spending requirement, you should get enough miles to buy an Economy Saver round-trip ticket in the continental U.S. right off the bat.
-Top it off by earning the second bonus after six months, and you could have enough for a second domestic round-trip.

 - Lots of redemption options: Yes, you can redeem miles for airline tickets.
 But you can also use your miles to buy gear from Apple, car rentals, event tickets, cruises, and lots more.
 Flights are the best use of your miles, but it’s nice to know you have options.